anasrazaofficial/nodejs/README.md

   - 0 means end the process without any kind of failure.
   - 1 means end the process with some failure.
 - Sometimes database operations take time so making them asynchronous is a better approach.

+### Token in postman

+To send token in the headers of a postman, you need to follow these steps:

+1. Go to `Headers` section
+2. Enter `Authorization` as the key
+3. Enter `Bearer token` as the value (without single or double quotes)

+We can also send the token through Authorization section:

+1. Go to `Authorization` section
+2. Select `Bearer Token` as Auth Type
+3. Pass the token in the `Token` field (without single or double quotes)

 ### Some extra points